Arcadia-Science/arcadia-computational-training/README.md

 ## Building and deploying a site with MkDocs

-[MkDocs](https://www.mkdocs.org/) is static site generator that integrates nicely with GitHub to build websites from repositories.
+[MkDocs](https://www.mkdocs.org/) is a static site generator that integrates nicely with GitHub to build websites from repositories.

 The file [mkdocs.yml](mkdocs.yml) controls the website layout and organization of the website (as opposed to this being controlled by the file structure in the repository).